prerit2803/SimpleFTP/README.md

 1. Create an Eclipse project with same name as our project and change the location to the place where you have extracted our project files.
 2. To start the server, run Server.java and Enter Port Number (Ex:7734), Output filename with complete path and Loss Probability value.
-3. To start a client, run Client.java ...Provide server's IP address and Port number. ...Complete file path to be send. ...Window Size and MSS :)
+3. To start a client, run Client.java ...Provide server's IP address and Port number, Complete file path to be send, Window Size and MSS :)